driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 ---
 extends: _layouts.post
 section: content
-title: "Getting Started with Dotfiles"
+title: Getting Started with Dotfiles
-publishedAt: "April 8 2016"
+date: 2016-04-08
 ---
 Let's draw a situation.
 Your computer breaks down.
 And I don't mean the classic "Dammit, my computer broke down, better get it fixed".
 No, I mean the "Oh shit, my HD is totally fried, I lost everything and there's no way on earth I'll ever get it back"-hell.
 Some day, you may experience this situation.
 If you're lucky you won't.
 But hey, luck runs out eventually.